Breadcrumb

 Conversation among Harry S. Truman, Merle Miller, David Noyes, and William Hillman, Tape 7, Side A. These tapes were the basis of the book "Plain Speaking."
 See finding aid for Merle Miller tapes for detailed information and description.
 This recording includes such subjects as: William Jennings Bryan; optimists; courtesy; personal grudges; Roman Emperors; military leaders; the presidents and the press and the development of press conferences; reflections on being in the U.S. Senate; and the Truman Committee.

 Bess Truman's first speech as First Lady at the christening of two hospital airplanes at National Airport in a Memorial Day ceremony.
 The planes are "U.S. Capitol" for the Army and "Congressional" for the Navy.
 The planes were funded through the sales of war bonds through the Congressional Club.
 Gunnar Back is the CBS announcer.
 The first speaker is Ted Gamble, Director of the War Finance Division of the U.S. Treasury Department.
-President of the Congressional Club Selma Florence Burton of Ohio gives remarks and introduces Mrs. Truman as the sponsor of these two planes.
+President of the Congressional Club Selma Florence Burton of Ohio gives remarks and introduces First Lady Bess Truman as the sponsor of these two planes.
+Mrs.